Fill in a keyword below to quickly find the answer to your question about the visa India

 Persons traveling to India for tourist or business purposes, or for medical treatment, are required to apply for a visa before departure.
 The Indian visa is a digital travel permit, also known as Electronic Travel Authorization (ETA).
 Persons that do not possess this authorization are denied entry during check-in or boarding of their flight to India.
 Because applying can be done online, through a digital application form (explanation) it is also referred to as an electronic visa, or e-visa.
 The terms visa and e-visa are used interchangeable, because they have the same meaning.

 - • What types of Indian visa are there?

 There are different types of visas for India.
-Firstly there are the three electronic variants, for tourists (eTourist visa), business travellers (eBusiness visa) and travellers with a medical travel purpose (eMedical visa).
-And finally, a physical visa in the form of a sticker which is applied to the passport of the traveller by a consular employee.
+First, there are the three electronic variants, one for tourists (eTourist visa), one for business travellers (eBusiness visa) and one for travellers with a medical travel purpose (eMedical visa).
+Additionally, there is a physical visa in the form of a sticker which is applied to the passport of the traveller by a consular employee.

 Because the electronic visa (also called e-visa) is cheaper, easier and faster to apply for, it is recommended for all travellers that can make use of it.
 If you can make use of the online Indian visa depends on whether you meet the requirements for the e-visa India.